SaFrMo/wm-builder/docs/writing/README.md

 > Motorized nano-particulates, germs of pigment - umber or arsenic or ultramarine - movement-capable, programmable, bearing networked memory full of commands and subroutines.
 >
 > I am something of an expert; I did engineering in Korea, at a university where they developed the technology.
-> [...i]t isn't just an animation on a screen; the paint itself is shifting, spinning around the ceramic surface.
+> [...I]t isn't just an animation on a screen; the paint itself is shifting, spinning around the ceramic surface.

 A smart mural is analogous to a small phone app.
 Just about everyone's got an idea for one, but there's a steep learning curve when it comes to actually building it.